muhammad-2002/logistic-client/README.md

    - User type selection during registration.

 3. **Parcel Management:**
-   - Admin can assign delivery men to parcels and update delivery status.
+   - Admin can assign delivery man to parcels and update and  delivery status.
-   - Users can update and cancel their bookings under certain conditions.
+   - Users can  update and cancel their bookings under certain conditions when delivery Man Percel Deliverd then user give ratting delivery man .
+   - delivery Man show map and Parcel Status Update and cancel status.

 ## Technologies Used